fraktalcyber/k8s-security-lab/Lab-notes.md

 which should lead to you page that looks like this:

 <img src="session-manager.png" alt="sign in" width="200"/>

+Note if you go to Session Manager through the AWS Console navigation, make sure that you are in the eu-north-1 region.
+The above link contains the region with it.

 Select k8s-seclab-bastion from the list and click Start session.
 Although the page lists all the virtual machines, you can only start a session in the